Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

 Lourdes Gurriel Jr. At The Plate

-- He ranks 82nd in batting average, 119th in on base percentage, and 49th in slugging among qualified hitters in MLB play.
+- Among qualifying hitters in MLB action, he ranks 87th in batting average, 120th in on-base percentage, and 49th in slugging.

-- Gurriel has had at least one RBI in 37.5% of his games this year (33 of 88), with two or more RBI 14 times (15.9%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Gurriel has an RBI in 33 of 89 games this season, with multiple RBI in 14 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.